MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 When designed correctly, soft launches should give you nearly as much insight into your game play and operational performance as a full launch, but at a small fraction of the risk.
 Soft launches are a fantastic way to see if your game is connecting with its intended audience, track if players are behaving as you’d expect them to, and tweak monetization - without squandering the momentum you can get from a new launch.

 During your soft launch phase, make sure to put your game through its paces.
 Confirm your operations are running smoothly: get your LiveOps team lined up and have them start using their tools; put your CS team to work handling support issues - and then keep an eye on how both teams are doing.
 Did everything work as planned?
 How did customers react?
 Did your reps break anything?
-If you experienced any surprises, consider how you might want to create guard rails that will prevent those from happening again when the consequences are greater.
-Server logic provides a quick, yet scalable, means of handling unexpected or changing scenarios.
-If your back-end doesn’t already support this, you can still augment your existing structure with a back-end-as-a-service product such as PlayFab.

 *“What we have done [during soft launch] is via game analytics, monitoring how long people play and how often, how many brutes are killed, etc. Also watching the YouTube videos that people make to understand their interactions with the game.
 A few years ago you didn’t really have that, it’s a big help - you can literally watch someone go through their first play experience.
 If they pick it up, whether they’re struggling or not.
 It’s really valuable.”*
 -- Andy Wiltshire, Director, Bulletproof Arcade